Lasting Legacy of Oprah Winfrey: A Look at the Influence on History

 In 1998, Oprah Winfrey became the first woman and first African American to top Entertainment Weekly's list of the 101 most powerful people in the entertainment industry.

-In 2002, Christianity Today published an article called "The Church of O," which discussed Oprah Winfrey's emergence as an influential spiritual leader and her role as a "postmodern priestess".
+In 2002, Christianity Today published an article called "The Church of O" in which they concluded that Oprah Winfrey had emerged as an influential spiritual leader.

 2004: One of TIME's Most Influential People

-From 2004 to 2011, TIME listed Oprah Winfrey as one of the most influential people.
+From 2004 to 2011, Oprah Winfrey was consistently named as one of the most influential people by TIME magazine.

 2005: World's Most Powerful Celebrity